 Food = $ 178

 Fees = $ 12 (tolls and washer fluid)

-While we had taken 9 days to drive from Toronto to Vancouver and had taken another 12 days when we toured the western U.S. National Parks, this winter road trip return to Toronto had taken us just 5 days.
-We had made the most of our time in Vancouver, but having been away for most of 6 months, it was going to be great to enjoy Toronto for a while over the holidays – at least until the Toronto winter drove us to escape south!
+The final winter road trip return to Toronto took us just 5 days.
+We made the most of our time in Vancouver.
+But away for most of 6 months, it was going to be great to enjoy Toronto for a while over the holidays.
+At least until the Toronto winter drove us to escape south!